Academic Support Services

 Academic advising assists students in the development of meaningful educational plans that are compatible with the student's life goals and abilities.
 However, the ultimate responsibility for making academic decisions rests with the individual student.
 Advisors help students plan academic programs and discuss academic concerns.
 The Advising and Counseling Center is located in the Grossman Commons, C205.

-The Tutoring Center, located in the Maureen M. Wilkens Building (formerly South), Room 111, offers free personalized or small group tutoring for Cape Cod Community College students.
+The Tutoring Center, located in the Maureen M. Wilkens Hall (formerly South), Room 111, offers free personalized or small group tutoring for Cape Cod Community College students.
 The College offers academic support in course work as well as vocabulary, spelling, study skills, grammar, test taking, reading skills, math skills, word processing/computer skills, diagnosis of learning strengths and weaknesses, and more.

 Three Ways to Make a Tutoring Appointment:

 The Reading and Writing Resource Center offers academic support for all written assignments.
 A writing specialist is always available to assist students with the preparation of any written assignment--from the development of ideas through the revision of final drafts.
 Software is available for self-directed study in grammar, sentence structure, punctuation, reading comprehension and more.
 The Writing Resource Center is located in Maureen M. Wilkens Building (formely South), Room 108.

 The Math Learning Center is available to students who want to study in small groups; work on mathematics homework with assistance available; clear up a specific problem; work with a tutor; or, refer to other textbooks covering similar information.
 The Math Learning Center, located in Science 112, is staffed by math faculty, para-professional tutors, and peer tutors.

 Workshops are conducted on the preparation of research papers, study skills, note taking, time management, overcoming math anxiety, the transfer process, positive thinking through humor, and test-taking skills.